Floods in the United States (1900–1999): Canadian, Cimarron and Mora River Flood – October 1904

 From September 26 to 30 the precipitation over the greater portion of the drainage basin of the Canadian in New Mexico varied from 5 to 7 inches.
 This excess of monthly rainfall varied from 2.75 to about 6.5 inches in depth.
-The greatest precipitation in 24 consecutive hourse was about 4 inches.
+The greatest precipitation in 24 consecutive hours was about 4 inches.
 Such a downpour of rain on a basin of steep nonabsorbent surface with little or no storage resulted in a sudden and very large, though local, flood.

-The gage at the gaging station at Logan was destroyed on October 2, 1904.Mr.
-W. G. Russell measured the cross section and slop of bed of the Canadian as short distance below the railway bridge at Logan on October 27, 1904 and found the cross section area to be about 13,500 square feet, the mean velocity 11.05 feet, the maximum discharge 149,396 cubic feet per second and the maximum stage above low water 31.3 feet.
+The gauge at the gauging station at Logan was destroyed on October 2, 1904.
+Mr. W. G. Russell measured the cross section and slop of bed of the Canadian as short distance below the railway bridge at Logan on October 27, 1904, and found the cross section area to be about 13,500 square feet, the mean velocity 11.05 feet, the maximum discharge 149,396 cubic feet per second and the maximum stage above low water 31.3 feet.